cnguyen-uk/An-Introduction-to-VBA/README.md

 ' This example is for a UserForm which asks the user to enter a ' numerical value.

-' This subroutine sisplays labelError if the value in textboxNumerical ' is not a number.
+' This subroutine displays LabelError if the value in TextBoxNumerical ' is not a number.
-Private Sub textboxNumerical_Change()
+Private Sub TextBoxNumerical_Change()
-    If IsNumeric(textboxNumerical.Value) Then
+    If IsNumeric(TextBoxNumerical.Value) Then
-        labelError.Visible = False
+        LabelError.Visible = False
     Else
-        labelError.Visible = True
+        LabelError.Visible = True
     End If
 End Sub

-' This subroutine checks that the value entered into textboxNumerical ' is a number when buttonSubmit is clicked.
+' This subroutine checks that the value entered into TextBoxNumerical ' is a number when ButtonSubmit is clicked.
 If the value is a number, ' then it is stored in the A1 cell.
 Otherwise, a dialog box is shown.
-Private Sub buttonSubmit_Click()
+Private Sub ButtonSubmit_Click()
-    If IsNumeric(textboxNumerical.Value) Then
+    If IsNumeric(TextBoxNumerical.Value) Then
-        Range("A1") = textboxNumerical.Value
+        Range("A1") = TextBoxNumerical.Value
         Unload Me  ' Close the UserForm
     Else
         MsgBox("Incorrect value.")